suzumiyakaede/Office-Tool-docs/docs/start/README.md

 :::

-::: details About transforming retail and volume versions

-The transformation of Office from retail to volume is a saying many years ago.
-Office license can coexist now, which means we can have more than one license at a time.
+::: details About transforming retail and volume versions Office license can coexist now, which means we can have more than one license at a time.

 You can install a volume license besides the existing activated retail license.
 If you activate the volume license, Office will show both the retail activation information and the volume activation information.
 :::